vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 Out: 9
 ```

-We can also restore using the checkpoint manager.
-Rather than provide a path, we
+We can restore using the checkpoint manager.
+Rather than provide a path to the
-provide a step:
+`restore` function, we provide the step we want to restore:
 ```python
 step = checkpoint_manager.latest_step()
 checkpoint_manager.restore(step)